 Where I get the ideas for this site

 Besides the personal experience piece that I've talked about several times already, I also learn a lot through my informal research, mostly by reading web forums for people with social issues.
 When you've read a ton of that stuff you start seeing the same concerns, complaints, and themes come up again and again, and you get a good sense of the issues that people with social problems struggle with, and how they tend to think about them.

 I read my share of more clinical sources as well, e.g., treatment guides on overcoming Social Anxiety Disorder or teaching social skills to people with Asperger's Syndrome.
-I have to say I don't find academic research journals particularly useful for my purposes, though every so often I'll get a good little nugget of information in one of them.
+I have to say I don't find academic research journals particularly useful for my purposes, though every so often I'll get a good little nugget of information in an article.

 My clinical reading mainly shows up in the site's articles on Moods and Thinking, which are mostly a summary of well-known psychological principles and treatment techniques for those issues, with some of my own thoughts sprinkled in.
 Researchers and therapists have those areas pretty well figured out, and there wasn't much new for me to add or deduce for myself.
 Same goes for the handful of articles on Developmental Differences.

 Do I consider myself an "expert" on social skills?

 This is just something I think about.
 Personally I have high standards for using the word "expert".
 For me an expert is someone with a decade or more of experience, and who knows their topic inside and out.
 On the internet I've noticed a tendency for some people to declare themselves experts after having written a handful of articles or blog posts on a subject.
 To me just writing about something may make you interested in a topic, or maybe a bit more knowledgeable about it than your average Joe, but that doesn't automatically mean you're an expert.